-Twelve Safety Tips While Traveling & Living Overseas
+Twelve Safety Tips for Traveling & Living Overseas

 Nothing is bound to ruin a holiday more than feeling unsafe or running into scams and difficulties.
 When traveling to other countries, it’s important to always keep international travel safety in mind.
 Travel risk is unavoidable, but we have created a list of 12 tips that will increase your safety so that you can enjoy your holiday.
 These tips are also quite useful for expatriates who are living abroad as international citizens or global nomads.

 1. Get your vaccines before leaving

 An unexpected illness can truly ruin a holiday.
 Make sure to be fully up to date on all your vaccines and double-check all the recommended vaccines for your travel destination.
 Most countries will have a categorized list of all the recommended vaccines for international travelers, and where you can go to get your vaccinations.

 2. Use cash when possible, but use credit cards as well

 In order to avoid high credit card and debit card fees, we recommend using cash whenever possible.
 It is also highly recommended that you separate your important cards in case of theft.
 Have backups if possible, as well as an emergency cash flow just in case.
 It is important to separate cash, cards, and identification cards for any potential problems.
 Of course, it is also important not to carry too much cash with you and not flash cash when paying your bill in order to avoid becoming a victim of crime.
 Sometimes using a credit card can be safer to use your credit card in areas of high crime.

 In case of emergencies, you will want to have access to a phone that has the ability to call internationally.
 Whether you need to call your family back home or your insurance provider, you won’t want to be stuck trying to find a phone with international capabilities in times of emergencies.